 The students, who belonged to the below 1 quartile of both of the bully and the victim tendency, were classified as the normal group.
 The students, who belonged to the below 1 quartile of the bully tendency and to the above 3 quartiles of the victim tendency, were arranged to the victim group.
 The students, who were included above 3 quartiles of the bully tendency and below 3 quartiles of the victim tendency, were classified as the bully group.
-The students, who were included above 3 quartiles of the bully tendency and above 3 quartiles of the victim tendency, were arranged to the bully-victim group.
+The students, who were included above 3 quartiles of the bully tendency and below 3 quartiles of the victim tendency, were classified as the bully group.
+The students, who were included above 3 quartiles of the bully tendency and above 3 quartiles of the victim tendency, were arranged to the bully tendency and above 3 quartiles of the victim tendency, were arranged to the bully-victim group.
 The frequencies of each group are presented in Table 30.